 Below is not a comprehensive list of all Honors courses offered, but examples of courses that have been offered in the past.
 For a full list of Honors course offerings, please check the iROAR registration system.
-Students are advised to contact an Honors advisor at honorsadvising@clemson.edu if they are unclear with which group a course will satisfy.
+Students are advised to contact their assigned Honors Advisor if they are unclear with which group a course will satisfy.